FortiGate

 1. The user will import the FortiGate CA certificate into the browser's 'Trusted Root Certification Authorities' store.

-The related articles below show how to import the CA certificate.
+The related articles below show how to import a CA certificate for use with deep inspection.

 end